thillai-c/Dynamic-Benchmarking-Framework-for-LLM-Evaluation/README.md

-# Real-Time Benchmarking Framework for LLM Evaluation
+# Dynamic Benchmarking Framework for LLM Evaluation

 A Flask-based framework for evaluating Large Language Models (LLMs) using real-time weather data.
 This framework generates structured questions and answers from weather data and allows for LLM evaluation against these ground truth answers.